 National Geography Bowl

-Middle School – Hillsborough Middle School, Hillsborough, NJ
+Middle School – Rose Hill Middle School, Redmond, WA

 The National Geography Bowl Middle School, Intermediate, & Elementary School Divisions Overview

 The National Geography Bowl is a quiz competition for teams of students who attend the same school or homeschool association.
 Teams consist of two students who play at any time; a third student is permitted as an alternate.
-The National Geography Bowl is contested solely at the IAC Middle & Elementary School National Championships.
+The National Geography Bowl is contested solely at the National Championships level.
 Questions come from all aspects of geography, including political, physical, and cultural geography, and reference all parts of the world.

 Competition Format